mmahlies/Udacity_capstone/README.md

 ![](ScreenShot/architecture.png)

+Services Description
+* “user” - allows users to register and log into a web client,
+* “feed” - allows users to post photos, and process photos using image filtering
+* "validation" allow feed services to validate uploaded file to be valid so we decouple the two business into two different microservices
+* “frontend” - acts as an interface between the user and the backend-services
+* "reverseproxy" - For resolving multiple services running on same port in separate containers

+Correspondingly, the project is split into following parts:
+1. The RestAPI Feed Backend, a Node-Express feed microservice.
+1. The RestAPI User Backend, a Node-Express user microservice.
+1. The RestAPI Validation Backend, a Node-Express user microservice.
+1. The Simple Frontend - A basic Ionic client web application which consumes the RestAPI Backend.
+1. Nginx as a reverse-proxy server, when different backend services are running on the same port, then a reverse proxy server directs client requests to the appropriate backend server and retrieves resources on behalf of the client.

+Technical details
+1. Front end application hosted on port 8100
+1. Reverese proxy service hosted on port 8080 and load balancing request by mapping .  location /api/v0/feed  ==> Feed service
+    .  location /api/v0/users ==> user service
+    .  location /api/v0/validation ==> validation service
+1. all services all dockarised
+1. all service can host on kubernates cluster and take advantage of kubernates tool like scale up, A/B testing, zero down time, ... etc

 Build the application
 1. Run udacity-c3-deployment\docker\ build.cmd *shell scrpit to build all images*
 2. Run udacity-c3-deployment\docker\ push.cmd *shell script to push all images to the docker hub account*